 Have you read any of these books?

-Synthesis is leading a movement to transform the way people approach emotional, cognitive and spiritual well-being through safe and legal psilocybin truffle experiences.
+Synthesis is leading a movement to transform the way people approach emotional, cognitive and spiritual well-being through safe and legal psychedelic experiences.
 If you’re interested, take a look at Expansion, our 5-day immersive psychedelic transformation program.